-MYTH 5: WE CAN FOCUS ON THE BUSINESS SEGMENT ONLY
+WE CAN FOCUS ON THE BUSINESS SEGMENT ONLY

 There are quite a few mid- to large-size banks focusing only on business customers.
 The reason: a business relationship is four times more profitable than a consumer.
-But, when we analyzed about 500,000 business relationships, we found some interesting correlations:
+But when we analyzed approximately 500,000 business relationships, we found some interesting correlations:

-- For 55 percent of businesses, the checking account is the product initiating the relationship. - For 31 percent of business customers, the consumer account was the first relationship with the FI.
+- ▶ For 55 percent of businesses, the checking account is the product initiating the relationship; - For 31 percent of business customers, the consumer account was the first relationship with the financial institution.

-That means one third of all business accounts come from a consumer relationship.
-So, if a community FI only chases business customers, it's limiting profitability.
-This may work for large Fls, with thousands of customers per branch, but not community FIs with branch capacity to spare.
+That means one-third of all business accounts come from a consumer relationship.
+So, if a community bank only chases business customers, it's limiting profitability.
+This may work for large financial institutions with thousands of customers per branch, but not community banks with branch capacity to spare.

-Today, customer experience and convenience is defined differently.
-As an industry, we need more to earn trust and build relationships.
+oday, customer experience and convenience is defined differently.
+As an industry, we need to earn trust and build relationships.
 The branch is one channel, but we need to serve customers well in all channels.
-An omni-channel approach in delivery, as well as our marketing, is key to our long-term growth and success.
+An omni-channel approach in delivery, as well as marketing, is key to community banking's long-term growth and success.

-Achim Griesel is president at Haberfeld, a data-driven consulting firm specializing in core relationships, customer, and profitability growth for community-based financial institutions.
-Mr. Griesel can be reached at agriesel@haberfeld.com or 402-323-3793.
+Achim Griesel is president of Haberfeld, a data-driven consulting firm specializing in core relationships and customer and profitability growth for community-based financial institutions.
+He can be reached at 402/323-3793, agriesel@haberfeld.com.